patrick-crawford/WEB422-Backup/notes/angular-routing-intro.md

 The best and easiest way to add the routing feature to an app is to make sure that it has it when the project is *created* for the first time.

-As you learned last week, when learning more about components, we should (must) use the `--routing` option when creating a new project:
+As you have learned, when learning more about components, we should (must) use the `--routing` option when creating a new project:

-`ng new animals --routing -st`
+`ng new animals --routing -st -sg`

 The remainder of this document teaches you how to configure and use routing.